jumpnow/jumpnowtek-site/_posts/2020-03-15-Raspberry-Pi-4-64bit-Systems-with-Yocto.md

 ### Clone the meta-rpi repository

 Create a separate sub-directory for the **meta-rpi64** repository before cloning.
-This is where you will be doing your customization.
+This is where you will be doing most of your customization.

     ~$ mkdir ~/rpi64
     ~$ cd ~/rpi64